AdobeDocs/commerce-operations.en/help/installation/prerequisites/rabbitmq.md

 |`--amqp-virtualhost`|The virtual host for connecting to RabbitMQ.
 The default is `/`.
 |`--amqp-ssl`|Indicates whether to connect to RabbitMQ.
 The default is `false`.
 If you set the value to true, see Configure SSL for more information.|

-## Connect RabbitMQ to Magento Open Source or Adobe Commerce
+## Connect RabbitMQ

-If you already had Magento installed and you want to connect it to RabbitMQ, add a `queue` section in the `<install_directory>/app/etc/env.php` file so that it is similar to the following:
+If you already had Adobe Commerce or Magento Open Source installed and you want to connect it to RabbitMQ, add a `queue` section in the `<install_directory>/app/etc/env.php` file so that it is similar to the following:

 ```php
 'queue' =>